 While most of the crypto-related attention is still focused on bitcoin, Ether value reflects a different view.
 Both of the cryptocurrencies made the top 20 google searches on Monday, which is actually a big deal.
 Google trends show us how much attention any topic or product is receiving, and that can be very useful.
 In fact, looking at the chart below showing how much attention bitcoin was drawing, you can see how its value corresponded to the spikes in public interest.

-Now the new kid on the block is Ethereum, which is a definite winner among altcoins and the challenger to bitcoin.
+Now the new kid on the block is Ethereum, which is a definite winner among altcoins, must-have currency for crypto brokers, and the challenger to bitcoin.
 The only question is whether Ethereum value can actually match what has been a tremendous run by bitcoin.